LinkedIn records a new judgment against it in its fight against a company collecting data from its public profiles.

 And had won.
 LinkedIn appealed.
 In September 2019, the Court of Appeal dismissed it.
 Among others for the following reasons:

-– The social network does not have the rights to the data published by its members , the latter being the owners of their profiles.
+- The social network does not have the rights to the data published by its members , the latter being owners of their profiles.

 – Users who choose a public profile “obviously” expect it to be accessible by third parties .